sebag07/codrufestival/wp-content/plugins/post-smtp/readme.txt

 Important: If you are using version 2.8.7 or lower of our plugin, please update to the latest version as soon as possible.
 This update contains an urgent security fix that prevents potential vulnerabilities and attacks.
 We apologize for any inconvenience this may cause you and we appreciate your cooperation.
 Thank you for using our plugin.

 == Changelog ==

+= 3.1.3 - Mar 03, 2025 =
+* Enhancement: Email logs security enhancement.

+= 3.1.2 - Feb 24, 2025 =
+* Enhancement: Email logs security enhancement.

+= 3.1.1 - Feb 11, 2025 =
+* Fix: Raw HTML was sent when resending emails from the log section.
+* Fix: AJAX error with some Form plugins.

+= 3.1.0 - Feb 10, 2025 =
+* New: Added SendGrid EU support.
+* Optimization: Improved email reporting.
+* Fix: Translation warning was appearing in some cases.
+* Fix: Security enhancement.
+* Fix: Prevent From Name was not working, if Prevent From Email was not enabled.
+* Fix: Send Test was not appearing in Log Only mode.

+= 3.0.2 - Jan 27, 2025 =
+* Updated: Feedback SDK to the latest version.

+= 3.0.1 - Jan 14, 2025 =
+* Fix: Fixed the UI conflict.
+* Fix: Fixed MySQL warning.
+* Fix: Translation warning fixed.

+= 3.0.0 - Jan 07, 2025 =
+* New: Introduced all New Post SMTP Dashboard for users' ease.
+* New: Introduced new SMTP socket SMTP2GO.
+* New: Introduced new Send Mail user interface.
+* New: Introduced Webhook, so you can add Webhook URL to get notified when an email is failed.

+= 2.9.14 - December 18, 2024 =
+* Tweak - WordPress 6.7 Transalation compatibility added.

+= 2.9.13 - December 10, 2024 =
+* Fix - Users were unable to regenerate [Mobile App](https://postmansmtp.com/post-smtp-mobile-app/) QR code in admin view.
+* Tweak - WordPress 6.7 Transalation compatibility added.

+= 2.9.12 - December 02, 2024 =
+* Enhancement - Regenerate QR Code Mobile Applicaion security enhancement in admin view reported by Patchstack.

+= 2.9.11 - November 21, 2024 =
+* Updated: Feedback SDK to the latest version.
+* Tweak: Failed email notification typo fixed.

+= 2.9.10 - November 19, 2024 =
+* Email logs search security enhancement in admin view reported by [Patchstack](https://patchstack.com/database/vulnerability/post-smtp/wordpress-post-smtp-plugin-2-9-9-sql-injection-vulnerability)

+= 2.9.9 - October 01, 2024 =
+* Tweak: Typo fixes.
+* Tweak: Improved user interface in wizard.
+* Fix: PHP deprecated warning on 8.x.
+* Fix: Emails count was not accurate in [Weekly email](https://postmansmtp.com/post-smtp-release-v2-9-0-smtp-mailer-and-email-health-report/) in some cases.

 = 2.9.8 - August 21, 2024 =
 * New: Added SendGrid EU support.